KyleVButler/Medchem-Tools/README.md

 # Medchem-Tools
+- PCM-example.Rmd is an example of proteochemometric modeling using the published kinase inhibitor set
 - Various R scripts for medicinal chemistry and drug discovery
 - multidrccurvescript.R is a script for plotting multiple dose response curves using ggplot2
 - qsar with gbm heatmap.R is a script for QSAR using multiple chemical fingerprints and statistical learning methods